Miss-Inputs/miss-inputs.github.io/game-reviews/_posts/2021-01-17-dr-langeskov.md

 played-on: Linux

-protagonist: ["unidentified"]
-genres: ["narrative adventure", "adventure", "narrative", "comedy"]
+genres: ["adventure", "narrative", "comedy"]
+protagonist: "unidentified"
-other-categories: ["first person", "short", "free", "easy"]
+tags: ["first person", "short", "free"]
 engine: Unity
+rating: 2
+difficulty-rating: 1
 ---

 A walking adventure by the same director as the Stanley Parable?
 Sign me up!
 Even if it’s just a free thing that is expectedly short, it should be fine, right?
 Besides, the name is very long and it sticks out like a sore thumb in my backlog spreadsheet.